 If unwanted behaviour is identified it is important to react immediately and it should be reported in real time so that the mission has sufficient time to take the appropriate measures.
 The Observer Coordinator is the Core Team member to whom sexual harassment cases should be reported.
 In addition and in order to ensure gender balance another member from the Core Team will also be appointed as contact point for these issues.
 The issue of sexual harassment will be treated in the initial briefing of Observers.
 When facing a harassment case or in case there is uncertainty on defining whether the incident falls under sexual harassment EOM staff will contact the Observer Coordinator directly (or the second appointed contact point within the Core Team) and report the incident.
 The case will be discussed between the two and possible actions will be explored.
-The Observer Coordinator will also immediately and confidentially report the case to the Deputy Chief Observer who will report to FPI and EEAS HQ in order to inform them of the incident and discuss possible corrective measures.
+The Observer who will report to FPI and EEAS HQ in order to inform them of the incident and discuss possible corrective measures.